quanterall/HaskellMaterials/basics/extras/optics.md

 field = lens _field (\record newValue -> record {_field = newValue})
 ```

-By itself, this lens isn't terribly useful, but let's take a look at what we can get out of it:
+By itself, this lens isn't terribly useful, but let's take a look at what we can get out of it if we
+also define a lens for the `_record` field in `ThingThatStoresRecord`:

 ```haskell
 import RIO